Southbank by Beulah

-Known as Green Spine, the scheme will, subject to planning approval, see the construction of two twisting ‘green’ skyscrapers with the highest standing at 356.2 metres, making it Australia’s tallest building.
+Known as the ‘Green Spine’, the scheme aims to establish a new destination for the Southbank area and Melbourne characterised by two twisting ‘green’ skyscrapers with the tallest standing at over 350 metres, making it Australia’s tallest building.

-The skyscraper will be topped by a publicly accessible garden space, while extended planted terraces will characterise the facing facades of the two towers as they twist towards each other.
+The taller of the two towers will be residential, with the mixed-use tower opposite accommodating office use, a hotel, restaurants and bars.
+The west tower will be topped by a publicly accessible garden space and observatory space, while extended planted terraces will characterise the facing facades of the two towers as they twist towards each other.

 At ground level, the ‘green spine’ directly engages with Southbank Boulevard by encouraging people up and into the building and expanding the public realm.
 From the public amenity space at the top of the podium, the Spine continues to entwine itself around the two towers, where it culminates at the top of the residential tower in the ‘Future Garden.’

 - Beulah International